-One of the earliest traces of human settlements near Stonehenge is Blick Mead, about 4km from the Stone Circle.
+One of the earliest traces of human settlements near Stonehenge is Blick Mead.

-It's possible that this was seen as having a certain magical property which might explain why settlers were attracted to the area in the first place.
+It's possible that this granted the area a certain magical appeal, which could explain why settlers were attracted to the area in the first place.

-The teepees were a circle of wooden posts, around 4m in diameter, likely covered in skins or bark, its floor covered in moss.
+The teepees were a circle of wooden posts, around 4m in diameter, likely covered in skins or bark, and with floor covered in moss.

 Similar structures have been found at Star Carr, one of the most impressive Mesolithic settlements excavated in the UK.

 More than 30,000 flints and animal bones were found at Blick Mead - suggesting that this was a place of significant gathering before the construction of Stonehenge.